kahidna/mini-ansible-lab/README.md

 inventory      = /etc/ansible/hosts
 ```

-#Usage
+# Usage
-- Make sure the mini-ansible-lab.pem have root owner with permission 400 or -r--------.
+- Make sure the **mini-ansible-lab.pem** owned by root with permission `400` or `-r--------`
-- After that, go to the root directory, and then execute `docker-compose up -d`, this might take few minutes when build the images
+- After that, go to the root project directory, and then execute `docker-compose up -d`, this might take few minutes when build the images
 - when the compose success built,enter the master container using command `docker exec -it master_node bash`
 - next, we can test whether the ansible works or not using command `ansible -m ping all`. this should return output like this